Visit North Italy – Piemonte

 La Signora in Rosso –Nizza Monferrato – we ate here two of our nights!
 YUM!

-To visit my friends at their wineries you can schedule a wine tasting.
-Although, both of them are gracious and wonderful hosts, their wineries are also their homes and a “pop-in” would be inconvenient or worse, you’ll completely miss them!
-I always make a reservation to let them know when, how many people, even preferences of the group, etc. This gives them a heads up and it’s just courteous.
+To visit North Italy and my friends at their wineries you can schedule a wine tasting.
+Although both of them are gracious and wonderful hosts, their wineries are also their homes and a “pop-in” would be inconvenient or worse, you’ll completely miss them!
+I always make a reservation to let them know when, how many people, even the preferences of the group, etc. This gives them a heads up and it’s just courteous.
 You can find them both on Facebook as well as writing an email and they both speak English perfectly.
 Please tell them I sent you.

 Ignazio and Guiliana run a highly successful winery just around the corner from Calamandrana where we are staying and like Claudia I met him a few years ago too.
 Every year, I love visiting because Ignazio is a born teacher, whether he knows it or not.
-Every time I visit, I learn something new about wine making, grapes, the life of vintners and more.
+Every time I visit, I learn something new about winemaking, grapes, the life of vintners, and more.
 I LOVE IT!
-Ignazio makes several different wines also so choosing a favorite is also very difficult, I think my favorites are his Barbera’s but it is even difficult to say that too, because they all go perfectly with different dishes I make, it just takes knowing the right wine for the food – thank you friend for teaching me this skill!
+Ignazio makes several different wines also so choosing a favorite is also very difficult, I think my favorites are his Barbera’s but it is even difficult to say that too because they all go perfectly with different dishes I make.
+The wines in Northern Italy pair well with most foods.
+Thank you friend for teaching me this skill!

-Wine is not just a tasty beverage to be consumed but it is the culture and livelihood of my friends and I love learning about it all.
-Just as we would learn about growing different crops in the States grape growing has been a part of Italy for centuries and impacts their daily lives.
-Guess, I’ll always be a daughter of a gardner and a granddaughter of a farmer.
+Wine is not just a tasty beverage to be consumed but it is the culture and livelihood of my friends in Northern Italy and I love learning all about it.
+Just as we would learn about growing different crops in the States, grape growing has been a part of Italy for centuries and impacts their daily lives.
+Guess, I’ll always be a daughter of a gardener and a granddaughter of a farmer.

 Massages and Markets

-One morning we woke up and asked Denisia what was going on and she told us there was a market in Canelli – no one I know would complain about this – she also had a friend who owned a massage beauty shop, right next to the market.
-So with trepidation (NOT!) my group jumped at the opportunity to sign up for a massage and go to the local market.
+One morning we woke up and asked Denise what was going on around Piemonte and she told us there was a market in Canelli.
+A northern Italian town not too far from Calamandrana.
+No one I know would complain about this!
+She also had a friend who owned a massage beauty shop, right next to the market.
+So with trepidation (NOT!), my group jumped at the opportunity to sign up for a massage and go to the local market.

 While a few of the ladies were in their massage appointments, I decided to walk the town of Canelli to take a few pictures.
 I hope you like what I captured in this ancient Roman town.